An 11-step patch management process to ensure success

 2. Have a plan to standardize systems to the same version type

 Standardization is an important part of the patch management process.
-Having multiple versions of an application running in production drives up support costs and increases security risks.
-The same can be said for multiple versions of an operating system.
-Therefore, one of your major goals should be to determine the version of each operating system and application that your users should be running and come up with a plan for standardizing around your preferred version.
+Having different versions of an application running in production drives up support costs and increases security risks.
+The same can be said for multiple versions of an OS.
+A major goal should be to determine the version of each OS and application your users should be running and come up with a plan to standardize on the preferred version.

 The process sometimes involves more than just upgrading to the latest version.
-There may be dependencies that have to be upgraded prior to deploying your chosen version.
+Dependencies across systems might have to be dealt with first.
 There might also be hardware requirements to consider.
 Windows 11 for example, requires a Trusted Platform Module 2.0 chip, and not every system that runs Windows 10 can support Windows 11.
-Hence, if Windows 11 is your preferred operating system version, you will need to scrutinize your hardware inventory to make sure all your systems can support Windows 11.
+Hence, if Windows 11 is your preferred OS version, you will need to scrutinize your hardware inventory to ensure all your systems can support Windows 11.

 3. Categorize each asset by risk and priority

 During the initial phases of the patch management process, organizations will generally identify a number of upgrades that need to take place and patches that need to be applied.
-Performing all of these upgrades and patch deployments at the same time would be incredibly risky.
-Instead, organizations should take a very methodical approach to the patch management process.
-This means assessing the vulnerabilities that the various patches are designed to correct and then prioritizing critical updates.
-The vast majority of patches for operating systems and applications are designed to address some sort of security risk, but not all security risks are equally serious.
-Some may be quite minor while others are critical.
-You should deploy the critical updates first.
+Performing all of these upgrades and patch deployments at the same time would be both chaotic and incredibly risky.
+Instead, organizations should take a methodical approach to the patch management process.
+This means assessing the vulnerabilities the various patches are designed to correct and prioritizing critical updates.
+The vast majority of patches for OSes and applications are designed to address some sort of security risk, but not all security risks are equally serious.
+Some might be quite minor, while others are critical and should be addressed first.

 4. Use a test lab environment

-Any time you deploy patches there is the possibility that a patch will cause problems.
-Before you apply any patch to your production environment, it should be thoroughly tested in a lab environment.
-You will need to determine whether the patch is safe for use in production, or if it causes issues with mission-critical software.
-Even though software vendors presumably perform some level of patch testing, vendors are anxious to address security vulnerabilities quickly and may not test patches as thoroughly as they should.
+Any time you deploy patches, there is the possibility a patch will cause problems.
+Before applying any patch to a production system, it should be thoroughly tested in a lab environment.
+You will need to determine whether the patch is safe for use or if it causes issues with mission-critical software.
+Even though software vendors presumably perform some level of patch testing, vendors are anxious to address security vulnerabilities quickly and might not test patches as thoroughly as they should.
 There have been numerous situations where software companies have released buggy patches that have introduced problems into environments that were working fine.

 5. Have the security team test patch stability

-When testing a patch in your lab environment, it is important for your security team to confirm that it is stable and doesn't crash.
-At the same time, though, the security team should verify that the patch does indeed correct the vulnerability that it was designed to protect against.
-It should also work to make sure the patch doesn't introduce any new security vulnerabilities.
+When testing a patch in the lab environment, it is important for the security team to confirm that the patch is stable and doesn't crash.
+At the same time, though, the security team should verify that the patch does indeed correct the vulnerability it was designed to protect against.
+The team should also work to make sure the patch doesn't introduce any new security vulnerabilities.

 Your organization should establish a policy for how long patches should be tested in the lab environment.
-Every patch needs to be tested as thoroughly as possible, but the need for testing must be balanced against the need to address the security vulnerability.
+Almost every patch needs to be tested as thoroughly as possible, but the need for testing must be balanced against the vulnerability.
 Some organizations use a relatively short testing phase for critical patches but perform more in-depth testing for patches that are designed to address less serious vulnerabilities.

 6. Gather software patch, vulnerability and test information

-At the completion of the software testing phase, your security team should compile a list of the patches that have been tested, the vulnerabilities that those patches address and the outcome of the testing process.
-Those who are responsible for patch testing are essentially verifying that the testing process has been completed and making recommendations to the people responsible for deploying the patches.
+After completing the testing phase, the security team should compile a list of the patches that have been tested, the vulnerabilities those patches address and the outcome of the testing process.
+Those responsible for patch testing are essentially verifying that the testing process has been completed and making recommendations to the people responsible for deploying the patches.

 7. Identify endpoints that need patching